 The addict may begin by taking the Vicodin as prescribed, but in time they are likely to develop a tolerance for the drug, and need to take increased dosages to achieve the same desired effects.
 This is where the concerns with most prescription drugs begin.
-If you take more then the recommend dosage or rely on a prescription medication longer than medically necessary, you are likely to develop tolerance and cravings – symptoms indicating the need for Vicodin addiction rehab.
+If you take more then the recommend dosage or rely on a prescription medication longer than this pertains to psychiatric care necessary, you are likely to develop tolerance and cravings – symptoms indicating the need for Vicodin addiction rehab.

 Addiction to a drug can happen even if there are considerable negative side effects associated with using that drug.
 In the case of Vicodin, some of the side effects it is commonly associated with includes constipation, nausea, vomiting, drowsiness, dizziness, lightheadedness, stomach pain, and difficulty urinating.
 (Source: Vicodin Addiction Study at National Institute of Health )

 Other more serious symptoms can follow if the Vicodin addict suffers a Vicodin overdose.
 Symptoms of a Vicodin overdose include: Blood disorders, bluish tinge to skin, cold and clammy skin, extreme sleepiness progressing to a state of unresponsiveness or coma, general feeling of bodily discomfort, heart problems, heavy perspiration, kidney problems, limp muscles, liver failure, low blood pressure, nausea, slow heartbeat, troubled or slowed breathing, and vomiting.
 (Source:National Institute on Drug Addiction)